 Seattle was one of the first cities to pass mandatory laws requiring employers to offer paid sick leave to their employees.
-Seattle requires employers with five full time employees or more to provide earned sick time.
+Seattle requires employers with five full-time employees or more to provide earned sick time.
 Included in the law employers to offer safe day laws for instances where an employee or family member’s school or place of employment is closed for a health hazard or for domestic violence issues.
 The number of sick days and safe time differs, based on the size of the employers.
-Employers are classified as tier 1, 2 and 3 employers based on the number of full time employees.
+Employers are classified as tier 1, 2 and 3 employers based on the number of full-time employees.
 The sick leave and safe time laws apply to all employees, legal workers, illegal workers, workers stationed outside of Seattle that still work occasionally in Seattle, temporary and other employees.
-The employees that the law does not apply to includes employees in the building trades, work study employees, volunteers, Federal Government employees, and contractors.
+The employees that the law does not apply to includes employees in the building trades, work-study employees, volunteers, Federal Government employees, and contractors.

 Businesses are required to track employee hours.
 This is true of employees deemed “occasional basis employees” who primarily work outside of Seattle, but whose employment brings them in and through Seattle city limits.
 Further, employees are required to retain all records and reporting of their employees, time worked, and paid leave for three years, instead of the previous two.
 In-house payroll and benefits tracking is difficult without a good payroll system.
-This is especially important the requirements for time sheet and employee accounting are specific and differ based on the employee type and the employer tier.
+This is especially important the requirements for timesheet and employee accounting are specific and differ based on the employee type and the employer tier.

 Tacoma Paid Leave Ordinance

 Tacoma was the third city in Washington State to adopt paid sick leave laws.
 Under the Tacoma paid leave Ordinance, every employee who works 80+ hours inside city limits is eligible to receive sick time off.
 Unlike other cities and states, Tacoma offers no exceptions to businesses.
-Once employees have become eligible, the remain eligible for the following year as well.
+Once employees have become eligible, they remain eligible for the following year as well.